Final report for WPDP21-016

 - Develop and Publish the Heritage Grains Handbook; November 2021-August 2022.
 Data and results from the economic analyses, grain sampling, and nutritional analyses of 20 heritage and ancient grain varieties, along with ongoing data gathered from trialists in RMSA’s Heritage Grain Trials program, will be published in a Heritage Grains Handbook and made freely available to course participants, agricultural professionals, and farmers throughout the Intermountain West, where the data collection has been focused.
 The Heritage Grains Handbook will also be freely available on the RMSA website and other partners’ websites to help growers and farmers work with these special crops.
 Budget includes design and publishing costs for the Heritage Grains Handbook.

-The educational component for the project involves four field days at a participating research trial site (completed), one forthcoming field day at a grain trial site on the Navajo Nation in 2022, a virtual Grain School (completed), hands-on participatory trials (completed), and formal research (currently being analyzed) at four growing sites using a replicated block design format (completed and explained below).
+The educational component for the project involves four field days at a participating research trial site (completed), one education event at Work in Beauty Eco-Regenerative Learning Center, a grain trial site, bordering the Navajo Nation (completed), a virtual Grain School (completed), hands-on participatory trials (completed), and formal research (completed) at four growing sites using a replicated block design format (completed and explained below).
 The pedagogy involved experiential, collaborative, integrative, reflective, and inquiry-based learning opportunities.

 In 2021, field days were held at each of the four research sites.
 Field days offered field tours of the grains near harvest time to expose participants to the different traits and habits of the grain varieties.
 Field days also included hands-on learning opportunities in grain harvesting and cleaning, guest presenters, group discussion, and grain tastings.
 In 2021, 110 people participated in the grain field day events.
-One more field day is planned in 2022 at a participating grain trials site at Work in Beauty Eco Regenerative Learning Center in Ramah, New Mexico.
+In July 2022, 20 people participated in a grain growing education program at a participating grain trials site at Work in Beauty Eco-Regenerative Learning Center in Ramah, New Mexico.

 Virtual Grain School